JuliaQX/QXContexts.jl/docs/src/index.md

 ## Custom system image

-Using a custom system image with required objects compiled in can greatly reduce the latency when starting computations.
+Using a custom system image can greatly reduce the latency when starting computations.
 To build a custom system image one can run the following commands from the Julia REPL

 ```